 Appellation and the growers and vintners behind these crafts.
 Told from the

 perspective of multi-award winning wine journalist, Randy Caparoso.

 Putting all this wine geeky talk about “balance” to bed (once and for all!)

 On the face of it, talking about wines being "balanced" was always perfectly okay.
-That is, until about ten years ago, when the term suddenly became politicized, like vaccines, gender identities or anything suggesting "natural."
-People started taking sides, and somewhere along the line the notion popped up that wines over 14% alcohol, or picked “overripe,” are somehow inferior or less “balanced” than wines picked at lower sugars, and finished closer to 12% or 13% alcohol (i.e., ABV, or "Alcohol by Volume").
+That is, until about ten years ago, when the term suddenly became politicized, like vaccines, gender identities, or anything suggesting "natural."
+People started taking sides, and somewhere along the line, the notion popped up that wines over 14% alcohol, or pick “overripe,” are somehow inferior or less “balanced” than wines picked at lower sugars, and finished closer to 12% or 13% alcohol (i.e., ABV, or "alcohol by Volume").

 Charles Olken, who has been publishing Connoisseurs’ Guide to California Wine since the days when French judges regularly mistook wines like Chateau Montelena Chardonnay for Montrachet, once put things in perspective for me by sharing this thought: “Every new generation of wine commentators suddenly discovers that California wines are a little bit riper than their European counterparts.
 A few of them genuinely like the pert, tighter, high acids they find in Europe, but others simply adopt Europe as a ‘classic’ and thus dismiss all that is different.”